-Following completion of the study, the dataset was generated by the data manager at 1st Retinal Screen Ltd, using a database search of their system to extract all relevant attendance and demographic data.
+Following completion of the study, the data set was generated by the data manager at 1st Retinal Screen Ltd, using a database search of their system to extract all relevant attendance and demographic data.

-The primary endpoint of the study was the proportion of invitees who attended screening.
-Demographic information was collected for all invited participants on gender, age, deprivation (measured using the Indices of Multiple Deprivation (IMD) score), years registered and distance from home to the screening centre.
+The primary end point of the study was the proportion of invitees who attended screening.
+Demographic information was collected for all invited participants on gender, age, deprivation (measured using the Index of Multiple Deprivation score), years registered and distance from home to the screening centre.
 If participants were excluded from the trial after randomisation, but before being invited, the reason for this was recorded.
-These reasons were categorised within the final dataset to facilitate comparisons.
-For those participants who attended their screening appointment, data on their screening outcome score was collected, and aggregated by intervention group.
-When patients attended their appointments, the screener asked them for any reasons why they have not attended their past few appointments, in order to see if there are differences between intervention groups, and to explore common barriers to attendance in this hard-to-reach group.
+These reasons were categorised in the final data set to facilitate comparisons.
+For those participants who attended their screening appointment, data on their screening outcome score were collected, and aggregated by intervention group.
+When patients attended their appointments, the screener asked them for any reasons for non-attendance at their past few appointments, in order to see if there were differences between the intervention groups, and to explore common barriers to attendance in this hard-to-reach group.

-Demographic details were also collected for the patient population who were not invited to the trial, in order to compare the IDEAS study population with the remainder of the retinopathy screening cohort.
-This non-trial population were categorised as to whether or not they are regular attenders at screening (defined as having attended at least twice in the past three years).
+Demographic details were also collected for the patient population who were not invited to the trial, in order to compare the Incentives in Diabetic Eye Assessment by Screening Trial population with the remainder of the retinopathy screening cohort.
+This non-trial population were categorised whether or not they are regular attenders at screening (defined as having attended at least twice in the past 3 years).